Pedromaia26/LAPR2-ISEP/docs/SprintA/FURPS.md

  Counting

-  * “Counting the numer of covid 19 tests performed, identifying all the positive ones and report the total number of covid 19 cases per day, week and per month.”
+  * “Counting the number of covid 19 tests performed, identifying all the positive ones and report the total number of covid 19 cases per day, week and per month.”

  Reporting